BatyaGG/Wine-Quality-Score/README.md

   <i>Figure 3: Normalized feature distribution boxplot</i>
 </p>

-From Figure 3 it is seen that each feature of data frame has outliers.
+From Figure 3 it is seen that each feature of data frame has considerable amounts of outliers.
 Testing is done using following procedure 10 times:

   1. Data was shuffled and splitted to training and testing sets by 3/1 ratio
   2. Training set was duplicated
   3. Observation in duplicate dataset having at least 1 outlier in any of its features was eliminated
-  4. Two plsRglm models (with default parameters) were trained each for raw and clean training sets
+  4. Two plsRglm models (with similar parameters) were trained each for raw and clean training sets
   5. Both models were tested on same testing datasets
   6. Mean average errors were saved and compared